Relative, local and global dimension in complex networks: Results

+Finally, binding at the PDK1 interacting fragment (PIF) on PDK1 triggers a signal to start the phosphorylation of the activation loop of the substrates at the ATP pocket, or active site~\cite{biondi2001pif}, and thus we would expect direct communication between the active and allosteric sites.
+Using the allosteric site as the source of our diffusion (Figure~\ref{fig:figure_allostery}c), we find that a large region of PDK1 does not return a relative dimension (grey region in Figure~\ref{fig:figure_allostery}c).
+We remind the reader that to calculate relative dimension we must observe a peak in the transient response.
+Of those residues for which relative dimension was computed, the activation loop displays the lowest relative dimension to the allosteric site.
+We hypothesise that a lower dimension pathway from the allosteric to active site will improve the efficiency of communication transfer since it becomes more direct.

-Whilst the relative dimension provides insights into allostery, we can look to the local and global dimension to examine protein dynamics.
-In Figure~\ref{fig:figure_rmsf}(a), we show a strong correlation between the local dimension and $\log_{10}(1/\text{RMSF})$ of residues for Figure~\ref{fig:figure_rmsf}a(i) an unglycosylated antibody CH2 domain and Figure~\ref{fig:figure_rmsf}a(ii) an Estrogen Related Receptor g protein, and thus a larger local dimension reduces the flexibility.
+Whilst the relative dimension provides insights into allostery, we can leverage the local and global dimension to examine protein dynamics.
+In Figure~\ref{fig:figure_rmsf}(a), we show a strong correlation between the local dimension and $\log_{10}(1/\text{RMSF})$ of residues for Figure~\ref{fig:figure_rmsf}a(i) an unglycosylated antibody CH2 domain and Figure~\ref{fig:figure_rmsf}a(ii) an Estrogen Related Receptor g protein.
+The results here suggest that a residue with a larger local dimension is associated with a lower flexibility and thus lower degrees of freedom.

 To examine this further, we plotted the Pearson correlation between local dimension and $\log_{10}(1/\text{RMSF})$ for $12$ randomly chosen proteins in Figure~\ref{fig:figure_rmsf}(b).
-We see that at middling to long timescales of diffusion the correlation plateaus with an average at about $\sigma=0.55$ suggesting that the relationship between local dimension and protein flexibility is robust.
-Calculating the global dimension for the same set of proteins in Figure~\ref{fig:figure_rmsf}(c), we find a strong correlation (Pearson $\sigma=0.73$) between global dimension and the $\log_{10}(1/\langle\text{RMSF}\rangle)$ of a protein.
+We see that at middling to long timescales of diffusion the correlation plateau with an average at about $\sigma=0.55$ suggesting that the relationship between local dimension and protein flexibility is robust.
+Calculating the global dimension for the same set of proteins in Figure~\ref{fig:figure_rmsf}(c), we find a correlation (Pearson $\sigma=0.73$) between global dimension and the $\log_{10}(1/\langle\text{RMSF}\rangle)$ of a protein.
 The global values of dimension sit between $1.36$ and $1.5$ for the $12$ proteins.
-These results agree with studies that show spectral dimensionality is generally $<2$ and decreases with an increase in flexibility~\cite{reuveni2010anomalies,reuveni2008proteins}.
+These results agree with studies that show spectral dimension is generally $<2$ and decreases with an increase in flexibility~\cite{reuveni2010anomalies,reuveni2008proteins}.